Caleb-J-Hill/Caleb-J-Hill.github.io/_pages/about.md

 ---
 layout: about
-title: About # This is the tab title you see
+title: Home # This is the tab title you see
 permalink: /
 subtitle: <a href='https://www.uwyo.edu/economics/index.html'>UWyo</a> | chill40@uwyo.edu